nulib/iiif-presentation-3/README.md

 *Individuals*
 > Valid on Collections, Manifests, and Ranges.
 For Collections that have this behavior, each of the included Manifests are distinct objects in the given order.
 For Manifests and Ranges, the included Canvases are distinct views, and should not be presented in a page-turning interface. **This is the default layout behavior if not specified.** Disjoint with unordered, continuous, and paged.

-## Types

-### Manifest
+## Manifest

-#### partOf
+### partOf
 All manifests SHOULD include a `partOf` property as all our published works are a part of a collection having a dereferencable IIIF Collection `id`.
 We MAY also choose to extend out properties in `partOf`to provide minimal contextual information about a work's parent collection -- doing so could limit number of requests on IIIF Collection resources that may have large items length.
+Proposed properties include: `label`, `summary`, `homepage`, and `thumbnail`.

 https://iiif.io/api/presentation/3.0/#partof